-Fate of hypointense lesions on Gd-EOB-DTPA-enhanced magnetic resonance imaging.
+Fate of hypointense lesions on Gd-EOB-DTPA-enhanced magnetic resonance imaging

 To investigate the natural outcome and clinical implication of hypointense lesions in the hepatobiliary phase of Gd-EOB-DTPA-enhanced MRI.

 Forty patients underwent Gd-EOB-DTPA-enhanced MRI for preoperative evaluation of HCC.
 Hypointense lesions in the hepatobiliary phase that were hypovascular 5mm of more were extracted for follow-up.
 We performed a longitudinal study retrospectively for these lesions regardless of whether classical HCC developed or emerged in a different area from that of the lesions being followed.